pdelefos/Range-Slider/README.md

 ![alt text](ressources/rangeSlider.png "range slider")

-Include this snippet in your html for a range slider
+Include this snippet in your HTML for a range slider

 ```
 <label for="rangeSlider">Range slider</label>